ghstkillrD/Travelogged.com/README.md

 # Travelogged.com

-A tourism and travel management system
+A tourism and travel management system using HTML, CSS, JS and PHP, done by me and my group for the group project of Object Oriented Concepts(OOC) module in Y1S2 at SLIIT.